 Collecting dog whelks could not be easier: simply go to a rocky beach at low tide and take them from rocks by hand.
 Unlike common limpets which can clamp themselves down with incredible power, whelks can be easily removed from rocks.
 They can be stored in a tray of seawater in the fridge for a day or two, or can be removed from their shell and wrapped in cling film and frozen for future use.
 As with cockles, salting dog whelks will toughen them up and make them firmer to use as a bait.
 Since dog whelks are small it is best to simply pierce the hook through them once and then thread them onto the hook.
 They are not a highly regarded sea fishing bait and are really only worth trying after a storm when they have been dislodged and fish will be freely feeding on them.
 However, they do make a good tipping bait all year round with ragworm and lugworm making excellent cocktail baits when a whelk is added to the hook.
 If good quality bait is in short supply other baits such as mackerel and peeler crab can be bulked up by adding whelks to the bait.

 Winkles (Littorina littorea) – also known as periwinkles – are similar to whelks.
 They are found in the inter-tidal zone of many parts of Britain and Ireland, as well as elsewhere in Europe.
 In terms of gathering, storage and bait presentation they can be treated in the same way as whelks.
-Like whelks they are probably only worth trying as a bottom fished bait after a storm or blow, but can be used as a tipping, cocktail or bulk-up bait at all other times.
+Like whelks, they are probably only worth trying as a bottom fished bait after a storm or blow, but can be used as a tipping, cocktail or bulk-up bait at other times.